getCompass/userbot/README.md

 | count | int | _optional_ | The number of data in the response.
 Default = 100.
 Maximum = 300. |
 | offset | int | _optional_ | Offset for data pagination.
 Default = 0. |

-The method's response will return the `request_id` of the request that is executed asynchronously.
-The result of the execution can be received by using the [/request/get](#post-requestget) method.<br>
 The result of the method is:<br>
-group_list (array) — list with the data about the bot's group chats.
+group_list (array) is a list with the data about the bot's group chats.

 <details><summary>Data example for the request body and the executing result</summary>
 <br>